Bosnians

+Bosnian as a demonym is a nationality and does not imply any specific ethnic group.
+The term should not be confused with the ethnonym Bosniak, which refers to the largest ethnic group in the country.
+The native ethnic groups of Bosnia and Herzegovina are Bosniaks, Bosnian Serbs and Bosnian Croats.

 Terminology

 In modern English, term Bosnians is the most commonly used exonym for the general population of Bosnia.
 In older English literature, inhabitants of Bosnia were sometimes also referred to as Bosniacs or Bosniaks.
 All of those terms (Bosnians, Bosniacs, Bosniaks) were used interchangeably, as common demonyms for the entire population of Bosnia, including all ethnic and religious groups.
 When pointing to different religious affiliations within the general population of Bosnia, English authors were using common terms like Christian Bosniacs, or Mohammedan Bosniacs, and also Christian Bosniaks, or Mohammedan Bosniaks.

 Since the end of the 20th century, when the majority of ethnic Muslims in former Yugoslavia re-affirmed Bosniak as their ethnic designation, consequent use of that particular term in English language has gradually adapted to the new situation.
-Today, term Bosniaks (including the spelling variant Bosniacs) is primarily used in English language as a designation for ethnic Bosniaks, while the term Bosnians has kept its general meaning, designating all inhabitants of Bosnia.
+Today, term Bosniaks (including the spelling variant Bosniacs) is primarily used in English language as a designation for ethnic Muslims, while the term Bosnians has kept its general meaning, designating all inhabitants of Bosnia.

-There was a case to have right for people to identify themselves as Bosnians in the European Court of Human Rights that won.
+There was a case to have the right for people to identify themselves as Bosnians in the European Court of Human Rights that won.